kawhicurry/kawhicurry/README.md

 - Worked as an `SRE` for [a team](https://qingyou.njupt.edu.cn) which create infinite possibilities with love.
 - Trying to learn how internet works.
 - Will work for an cloud company as an `SRE`.
+- **Some say "software is eating the world", I would say that: "BPF is eating the software"**.

 <!-- Maybe you'll be interested in my [resume](https://kawhicurry.github.io/resume). -->